 - Suggestions of additional readings on CBL pedagogy and practice

-- A Power Point "Introduction to Community-Based Learning"
+- A more comprehensive Power Point, "Introduction to Community-Based Learning" (PDF) and shorter, "Overview of CBL for New Faculty" (PDF)

-- Power points of Donelan Office and CBL Faculty conference presentations ("Commitment to Justice, Montserrat," and "Intersections of SL and Social Justice")
+- Power points of Donelan Office and CBL Faculty conference presentations ("Commitment to Justice, Montserrat" [PDF] and "Intersections of SL and Social Justice" [PDF])

-- Information about past and future CBL-related faculty development events
+- Information about past and future faculty development events